DominikKoch/beautiful-jekyll/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
 I enjoy developing R-Shiny dashboards.
 In the past several years I've become an experienced <strong>R useR</strong> and an expert in <strong>R-Shiny</strong>.
 While working with Big Data I love using the power of <strong>Spark</strong>.
+My blog posts are also published at <a href="https://www.r-bloggers.com/" target="_blank">R-bloggers</a> where you will find daily news and tutorials about R.
 </p>

 <p class="about-text">